 - Plan for an attack.
 While it may be a worst-case scenario, it’s crucial to have alerts set up for suspicious activities and protections in place for attacks.
 Business leaders must have backups and planned procedures prepared in advance as everyone is at risk in the event of a breach.

 Adopting the Oracle Cloud is one of the best ways business leaders can prevent security breaches.
 The Oracle Cloud is designed to protect your data through multipoint protections and security features: Oracle Identity and Access Management tools offer highly technical identity requirements and access management that allows managers and business owners to offer access only to those with permission.
 In addition, Oracle Security Monitoring and Analytics allow for built-in Oracle security monitoring, constantly scanning all cloud activity to identify security threats and alert you in advance of a full-blown attack.
 Oracle Database Security features offer yet another layer of security, including “transparent data encryption, encryption key management, privileged user and multifactor access control, data classification and discovery, database activity monitoring and blocking, consolidated auditing and reporting, and data masking,” to keep your data safe.

 So, is your data secure?
 It can be with Oracle Cloud.

 If fears about your company’s data security — and whether it’s enough to prevent a disastrous security breach — keep you up at night, contact the Oracle Cloud experts at Arisant.
 We’ll help you understand what the strength of Oracle Cloud security could mean for your business and give you the security tools necessary to help you sleep soundly at night knowing your customers’ information is safe.
 As your Cloud managed services provider (MSP), we’ll work with you to configure your business data management in a cost-effective, safe, and secure way.
-To learn more about Oracle security products, contact the Arisant experts online, at 303-330-4065, or by email at email@example.com.
+To learn more about Oracle security solutions, contact the Arisant experts online, at 303-330-4065, or by email at firstname.lastname@example.org.